 During the confused last years of the reign of Nero, the legion's commander Lucius Clodius Macer was one of those who revolted against the tyrannical despot.
 He recruited another legion, I Macriana Liberatrix, and supported Sulpicius Galba, who became emperor in 69.
 But the new ruler distrusted Macer and ordered the procurator Trebonius Garutianus to kill the commander of the two legions.

-With an interruption of fifteen years (below), the Third was to stay here for almost two centuries, guarding the empire against Berber tribes.
+With an interruption of fifteen years, whcih we will discuss in a moment, the Third was to stay here for almost two centuries, guarding the empire against Berber tribes.
 At times, these nomads could be very dangerous.
-The war against the Moors during Antoninus Pius (138-161) lasted a long time.
+The war against the Moors during Antoninus Pius (r.138-161) lasted a long time.

 Sometimes, legionaries were sent to other provinces.
 It is known that in 115, subunits were sent to Syria and joined the emperor Trajan in his war against the Parthian empire.
 There were many casualties, and Syrians were recruited to reinforce III Augusta.
 (Their tombstones have been found at Lambaesis.)
 Between 132 and 136, a large subunit served in the war against Bar Kochba, a messianic claimant in Judaea.
 Some thirty years later, subunits took part in the Parthian campaign of Lucius Verus.
 In 215-217, Caracalla used legionaries from Lambaesis during his eastern war.

 In 175, legionaries of III Augusta took part in the Marcomannic campaign of Marcus Aurelius, which brought the African soldiers to Hungary.
 Many of them never returned because they were transferred to II Adiutrix, a legion that had suffered heavily during this war.
 A similar incident had taken place in 126, when III Augusta sent soldiers to reinforce either III Cyrenaica of III Gallica.